platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 https://www.comses.net/education/responsible-practices/
 -->

 Despite these published best practise guidelines, much of the model corpus is not published at all, and for a trivial reason: @Barnes2010's survey stated that "the code is a little raw" was named as the main reason for not publishing the model.
-Here we aim to address this fear.
+Here we aim to address this fear and help build confidence that the model code is good enough.
 We combine the existing advice on Good Modeling and on Good Software Practices, including those that address both, and break them down to concrete recipes on how to implement those good practices during the modeling software creation process.
 We start off by motivating each of the good practices and contextualizing them towards the goal of publishing a model software or a scientific result arising from model software.
 Then, we describe the tools that can be used in a non-exhausive way, but covering the entire range of good practices.
 You may deviate from the tools we selected, or disagree with them, and you may add others or leave some out that we suggested.

 <!-- Wilson:
 Scientists typically develop their own software for these purposes because doing so requires substantial domain-specific knowledge.
 As a result, recent studies have found that scientists typically spend 30% or more of their time developing software [1,2].
 However, 90% or more of them are primarily self-taught [1,2], Prabhu2011 -->